aduffy70/Protocols/RAD-seq_protocol.md

 ### Prepare the adaptors (if needed--we prepare enough for several libraries at a time):

 Mix 1uL of each oligo (barcoded EcoRI primers, stored in plates; melt the plates in cold water, otherwise they melt for 2 hrs on air) in a pair into 98uL of dH2O on a plate (you cannot pipette less than 1uL.
 You won’t need the whole 100uL volume.
 It results in 1 uM dilutions of the adaptor.
-These dilutions are probably stable and can be frozen for later use
+These dilutions are stable and can be frozen for later use.

-In small pcr tubes, mix 14uL of 100uM MseI1 oligo and 14 uL of 100uM MseI2 oligo with 112uL H2O to make 10 uM stock.
+In small pcr tubes, mix 14uL of 100uM MseI1 oligo and 14uL of 100uM MseI2 oligo with 112uL H2O to make 10uM stock.
 This makes 140uL per tube and we need 120uL for a 96 sample library.
 This adaptor is the same for each reaction.
-Sequencing only occurs from the EcoRI side, so there’s no need to barcode the MseI oligos
+Sequencing only occurs from the EcoRI side, so there’s no need to barcode the MseI oligos.

-Incubate both mixtures for 5 min at 95C in PCR machine
+Incubate both mixtures for 5 min at 95C in PCR machine.

-Let very slowly cool in covered Styrofoam box to room temperature to obtain double-stranded adaptor stock
+Let very slowly cool in covered Styrofoam box to room temperature to obtain double-stranded adaptor stock.

 ### Perform the ligation: